 How you make use of depreciation depends on what your business requires.
 These are some of the key ways depreciation is used:

 As mentioned above, depreciation will help you generate savings on your tax return.
 IRS rules change frequently, so you’ll probably want to work with an accountant in fine-tuning how you treat depreciation for tax purposes.
-But certainly one tactic might be to use an accelerated depreciation method [link to “reducing-balance method” section within this Playbook module] in years that you acquire depreciable assets and anticipate higher revenues, to achieve a more manageable tax bill.
+But certainly one tactic might be to use an accelerated depreciation method in years that you acquire depreciable assets and anticipate higher revenues, to achieve a more manageable tax bill.

 Matching Expenses to Balance Your Books